Prudential RideLondon-Surrey cycling events

 We know from our experience with the Olympics that it is possible to balance the needs of top class sport, visitor enjoyment and nature conservation.
 We will continue to work with Natural England to protect and care for our outstanding natural habitats.

 Prudential RideLondon-Surrey has been developed by the Mayor of London, London & Partners and Transport for London in partnership with Surrey County Council.
 The event is managed by the London & Surrey Cycling Partnership (LSCP).

-Prudential RideLondon-Surrey 100, on Sunday 10 August 2014, will see 20,000 amateur cyclists take on a cycling challenge through London and Surrey on a similar route to that of the London 2012 Olympic Road Cycling Races.
+Prudential RideLondon-Surrey 100, on Sunday 2 August 2015, will see over 25,000 amateur cyclists take on a cycling challenge through London and Surrey on a similar route to that of the London 2012 Olympic Road Cycling Races.
 The Prudential RideLondon-Surrey Classic, later that day will see some of the world’s top cyclists follow an extended route.
-There are other exciting race events in central London on Saturday 9 August.
+There are other exciting race events in central London on Saturday 1 August.

 There will be road closures in these areas and for travel advice or queries we recommend that you visit the RideLondon website: www.ridelondon.co.uk